This post may contain affiliate links.

 Preheat your oven to 350° F and place a wire rack on a large baking sheet (if you don't have a wire rack that can go in the oven, line the baking sheet with parchment paper)

 Place wings in a single layer, skin side up, on prepared baking sheet and season with salt and pepper

 Bake the wings for 20 minutes, then remove them from the oven and pat the wings on both sides with paper towels, transferring to a clean plate; if you used a wire rack you can skip this step and leave the wings on the rack, but flip them over to keep them from sticking

 Lower oven to 200° F

 While wings are baking, heat the oil in your fryer to 375 degrees

 Fry the wings in batches, 10 minutes for flats and small drums, 12 minutes for larger drums; use caution when lowering basket into oil, as the oil may splatter (I hold the fryer's lid over the basket as I'm lowering it down)

 Drain fried wings well and remove to a paper towel-lined plate; once excess oil has drained off, put the naked wings on a clean baking sheet and keep warm in a 200-degree oven until ready to sauce

-When you're ready to sauce the wings, place the sauce in the microwave, covered with plastic wrap (leave an inch uncovered so that it won't explode!), and heat in 30-second increments until the sauce is hot
+When you're ready to sauce the wings, place the bowl of sauce in the microwave, covered with plastic wrap (leave an inch uncovered so that it won't explode!), and heat in 30-second increments until the sauce is hot

 Serve immediately, with celery sticks and blue cheese dressing